satya66123/mean_crud/README.md

-# Angular Frontend Application
+# MEAN App

-This is a basic Angular frontend project set up with Angular CLI, including standard configurations for building and serving the app.
+This is a basic mean app project set up with Angular CLI, including standard configurations for building and serving the app.

 ## Project Structure